GabriFila/app-sagra-pesto/README.md

 - #### storage
   Only one document which contains an IStorage Object
 - #### services
-  Each document is a single service located in time.
-Each service has 3 subcollections:
+  Each document is a single service of a 'sagra' with 3 subcollections:
   - #### instantOrders
     - each document is of type IInstantOrder
   - #### orders